conduktor/conduktor-platform/README.md

 * Confluent Cloud
 * MSK

+## Private beta limitation ⚠️

+| The private beta is not distributed anymore.

+* All data & settings will be lost at the end of private beta.
+* End of private beta : October 1st.
+* Do not run Conduktor Platform against critical production environments
+* No Windows support yet.
+* Does not support MSK+IAM auth

 ## Get Involved

 * Follow <a href="https://twitter.com/getconduktor">@getconduktor on Twitter</a>
 * Read the Conduktor <a href="https://www.conduktor.io/blog">blog</a>
+* Looking for a job? <a href="https://www.conduktor.io/careers">careers</a>
 * <a href="https://www.conduktor.io/kafka">Learn</a> Apache Kafka